Mrhea/VSS-Encryption/VSS-Encryption-master/README.md

 UPDATING FOR PYTHON 3.7 IN PROGRESS.
 I don't know who decided it was a good idea to use Python 2.

+K out of N currently infeasible.
+May be a future project.